 What lender gets what?

-When you payments are reduced, each lender still gets the same percentage as your original payments on the ten-year plan.
-Another way of looking at this is each payment drops by the same percent.
+When your payments are reduced, each payment drops by the same percent.
 If you are starting to freak out about the math, it isn’t necessary.
 Just make sure each company is aware of all the others and they should make the necessary adjustments.